ko-eric/signifyd-ruby/README.md

 ## Introduction
 This is the official ruby library for the Signifyd API rubygem.
 Install the gem, get your API key from the Signifyd portal at [Signifyd](https://signifyd.com) and start posting your transactions for fraud detection/scoring.
 Every transaction you post to the API, it will create a new investigation.

 Before using this library, be sure to look at our third party authentications you can add to your account.
-Signifyd allows you to connect your Stripe or Shopify store/account and it will automatically create investigations for your transactions.
+Signifyd allows you to connect your Stripe or Shopify store/account and it will automatically create investigations for your transactions as they come in realtime.

 Please read the [documentation](https://www.signifyd.com/docs/api) for creating a case.
 Even though you are using the ruby library we have created, you must still adhere to the data type and encoding of the data to match what we expect a correct post will be.